 Florida Poly’s Department of Mathematics faculty collaborate with colleagues in computer science, computer and electrical engineering, and data science on research associated with the University’s Advanced Mobility Institute (AMI), an institute dedicated to testing and certification methodologies for autonomous vehicles.

 This interdisciplinary relationship provides unique opportunities for students to apply mathematical principles to engineering problems in real world and research-based settings.

-Florida Poly’s 90,000-square-foot Applied Research Center (ARC) was created as a research hub for the Central Florida region to become a magnet for high-tech development around the school.
-The Applied Research Center houses research and teaching laboratories, student design spaces, conference rooms, and faculty offices.
+Florida Poly’s 90,000-square-foot Barnett Applied Research Center (BARC) was created as a research hub for the Central Florida region to become a magnet for high-tech development around the school.
+The Barnett Applied Research Center houses research and teaching laboratories, student design spaces, conference rooms, and faculty offices.
 The building also provides study areas for graduate students, and a small amount of administrative space.

 SunTrax is a large-scale, cutting-edge facility dedicated to the research, development, and testing of emerging transportation technologies in safe and controlled environments.
 Many of the opportunities are related to tolling, ITS, and automated and connected vehicles.
 Additionally, the entire site is a connected environment for testing Vehicle-to-Infrastructure (V2I) and Vehicle-to-Vehicle (V2V) communications.

 Your future as a trusted professional and confident problem solver begins with some essential skills.
 Your General Education courses give you: